Integer-Forcing Linear Receivers: Conventional Receiver Architectures

-Clearly, the best performance is attainable by joint ML decoding across all $N$ receive antennas.
+Clearly, the best performance is attainable by joint ML decoding across all $\mrr$ receive antennas and $n$ time slots.
 This situation is illustrated in Figure~\ref{f:mimo}.
-Let $\mathbf{H}_\mathcal{S}$ denote the submatrix of $\mathbf{H}$ formed by taking the columns with indices in $\mathcal{S} \subseteq \{1,2,\ldots,2M\}$.
-If we use a joint ML decoder that searches for the most likely set of transmitted messages vectors $\hat{\mathbf{w}}_1, \ldots, \hat{\mathbf{w}}_{2M}$, then the following rate is achievable (using Gaussian codebooks at the transmitter):

-where $\mathbf{I}$ is the identity matrix.\footnote{With joint encoding and decoding, a rate of $\frac{1}{2}\log\det{\left(\mathbf{I} + \snr \mathbf{HH}^T\right)}$ is achievable.} Note that this is also the capacity of the channel subject to equal rate constraints per transmit antenna.
-The worst-case complexity of this approach is exponential in the product of the blocklength $n$ and the number of antennas $N$.
+Let $\mathbf{H}_\mathcal{S}$ denote the submatrix of $\mathbf{H}$ formed by taking the columns with indices in $\mathcal{S} \subseteq \{1,2,\ldots,\mrt\}$.
+If we use a \textit{joint ML receiver} that searches for the most likely set of transmitted message vectors $\mathbf{\hat{w}}_1, \ldots, \mathbf{\hat{w}}_{\mrt}$, then the following rate is achievable\footnote{With joint encoding (across the transmit antennas) and joint ML decoding, a rate of $\frac{1}{2}\log\det{\left(\mathbf{I} + \snr\ \mathbf{HH}^T\right)}$ is achievable.} (if the transmitters employ i.i.d~Gaussian codebooks): Note that this is also the capacity of the channel subject to equal rate constraints per transmit antenna.
+The worst-case complexity of this approach is exponential in the product of the blocklength $n$ and the number of antennas $\mrt$.
+As discussed in Section~\ref{sec:intro}, the complexity of the joint ML receiver can be reduced in practice via sphere decoding.

-One approach to reduce the complexity of the joint ML decoder is to employ a sphere decoder.
-Rather than naively checking all possible codewords, the sphere decoder only examines codewords that lie within a ball around the received vector.
-If the radius of the ball is suitably chosen, this search is guaranteed to return the ML candidate vector.
-We refer interested readers to \cite{vb99,aevz02,dec03,hv05,jo05} for more details on sphere decoding algorithms as well as to \cite{bbwzfb05} for a recent hardware implementation.